Bittorn/WindTempos-Docs/docs/shaymin/content.md

-summary: Valid as of 2.0.0-ALPHA.1
+summary: Valid as of version 2.0.0-ALPHA.1

 ## Mods